 Support FUSRAP Transfer

 FUSRAP was established specifically to clean up sites contaminated as a result of early nuclear weapons and energy programs in the United States.
 It is currently cleaning up sites along Coldwater Creek and in downtown St. Louis contaminated by the same Manhattan Project waste found at the West Lake Landfill.
-FUSRAP has the expertise necessary to clean up the radioactive material at the West Lake Landfill because it has already removed radioactive material from a landfill in Massachusetts, and it already has a local office established in the St. Louis region that is more accessible to the community.
+FUSRAP has the expertise necessary to clean-up the radioactive material at the West Lake Landfill because it has already removed radioactive material from a landfill in Massachusetts, and it already has a local office established in the St. Louis region that is accessible to the community.
 Through interagency agreements with EPA Region 7, the Army Corps of Engineers is already familiar with the West Lake Landfill site.
-Ensuring that the cleanup decision is the safest and best long term option for the region is more important to the community than reaching a decision quickly.